GioPat/cristoforoinvoice/README.md

 ```
   - Use PHP formatted string by setting the format row in the settings table, Y is the year, the rest is using sprintf format.
 ```

-# Core (missing) features
+# Core features
+- Manage clients
+- Manage Invoices
+- Warns of outdated invoices
+- Multi currencies

-- NO backup
+- Locale aware

+# Other (missing) features
-- NO config to be installed
+- NO backup, or at least is demanded to your FS/Database.
-- NO headaches
-- NO CONFIG (Almost, you can set a remote DB connection string through the `DATABASE_CONN_STRING` env variable)
+- NO CONFIG (Almost, you can set a remote DB connection string through the `DATABASE_CONN_STRING` env variable).

 # TODO